 Lake County Prescription Drug Take Back Program

-Twice a year, the Lake County Sheriff’s Office participates in the semi-annual DEA Drug Take Back program, partnering with local municipalities including Antioch, Beach Park, Deer Park, Deerfield, Fox Lake, Hawthorn Woods, Highland Park, Lake Bluff, Lake Forest, Lake Zurich, Mundelein, Round Lake, Round Lake Beach, Round Lake Park, Vernon Hills, Wauconda, Zion and the North Shore Health Center located in Highland Park.
+The Lake County Sheriff’s Office will begin participating in the monthly Prescription Drug Take Back program in early 2015, partnering with local municipalities including Antioch, Deerfield, Fox Lake, Grayslake, Hawthorn Woods, Highland Park, Lake Bluff, Lake Forest, Lake Zurich, Lakemoor, Libertyville, Mundelein, Round Lake, Round Lake Beach, Round Lake Park, Vernon Hills, Wauconda, Zion and the North Shore Health Center located in Highland Park.
 Below is a map of the 19 Lake County locations.

 Home and Business Security